-This often includes applying load, pressure and temperature in different combinations and sequences.
+Complex full-scale testing often includes applying load, pressure and temperature in different combinations and sequences.
 Tests can be conducted for the following purposes:

-- Verifying prototype designs
+- Verifying prototype designs;

-- Quality control for mass-produced components
+- Quality control for mass-produced components;

-- Qualifying products for specific applications
+- Qualifying products for specific applications;

-- Investigating failures
+- Investigating failures.

 We welcome test observers representing the client and third parties representing other stakeholders.

-C-FER holds a Certificate of Recognition (COR) issued by the Province of Alberta for its safety program.
+C-FER Technologies holds a Certificate of Recognition (COR) issued by the Province of Alberta for its safety program.
 This program requires external audits to identify areas of improvement and to ensure compliance with changing industry safety standards.

 Safety is paramount when testing large structures.
 Huge amounts of energy can be stored in a test specimen when applying load and pressure.
 Robust and redundant safety systems are required to manage the energy release if the test specimen fails.

-The first line of defense is to design the testing system to be fail safe.
+The first line of defence is to design the testing system to be fail safe.
 This requires consideration of all possible failure modes to ensure that no components are overloaded.
-Finite element analysis and material verification are often required during the test design phase to account for complex loading conditions.
+Finite element analysis (FEA) and material verification are often required during the test design phase to account for complex loading conditions.

 Every test is assigned a responsible Professional Engineer that reviews all equipment designs, testing equipment and procedures.
 A Project Hazard Management Form is reviewed by an independent Professional Engineer prior to test execution.
 Any staff, clients or contractors working on or observing a test are required to review and sign the Project Hazard Management Form.

-We use LabView from National Instruments to develop custom data acquisition and control systems for each test.
+We use LabView® from National Instruments™ to develop custom data acquisition and control systems for each test.
 Automated control systems increase the accuracy and repeatability in following complex test procedures.
 Some tests can be fully automated so that they can run unattended to reduce testing costs and shorten testing schedules.

-We can provide remote monitoring of tests so that clients can track project activities and review test results in real time over the internet.
+We can provide remote monitoring of tests so that clients can track project activities and review test results in real-time over the internet.

 Many of our testing systems were custom built to meet an industry need.
 Sometimes this is for a specific project, such as building a large deepwater experimental chamber to qualify pipe for the first ultra-deepwater pipeline between Oman and India.
-Other systems were designed and built to meet the need of an industry sector such as building a high-temperature, multi-phase flow loop to test artificial lift systems for Steam Assisted Gravity Drainage (SAGD) wells.
+Other systems were designed and built to meet the need of an industry sector such as building a high-temperature, multi-phase flow loop to test artificial lift systems for steam assisted gravity drainage (SAGD) wells.

 Many other temporary testing systems are also designed and constructed, sometimes for just one test.
 These set ups take advantage of:

-- Local large-scale fabrication shops to build large custom test fixtures and pressure vessels
+- Local large-scale fabrication shops to build large custom test fixtures and pressure vessels.